-AgFirst Total Loans Credit Quality 2023 2022 2021
+AgFirst Total Loans Credit Quality 2024 2023 2022

-Acceptable 99.30 % 99.52 % 99.45 %
+Acceptable 98.30 % 98.82 % 99.52 %

-OAEM 0.24 0.18 % 0.34 %
+OAEM 0.87 0.40 % 0.18 %

-Substandard/doubtful/loss 0.46 0.30 % 0.21 %
+Substandard/doubtful/loss 0.83 0.78 % 0.30 %

 Total 100.00 % 100.00 % 100.00 %

 Periods prior to the adoption of CECL on January 1, 2023 are calculated using recorded investment, which includes accrued interest.
-Accrued interest is excluded from the calculation in the current period.
+Accrued interest is excluded from the calculation as of December 31, 2024 and 2023.
 This change does not have a significant impact on the comparability of the figures presented.

-The table above reflects a decline in credit quality during 2023, primarily as a result of the classification of a single Direct Note as Substandard (see further discussion in Direct Notes section below).
+Bank credit quality remained strong but declined slightly, primarily due to several downgrades within the Capital Markets portfolio over the last two years.
+Additionally, one Direct Note was classified as Substandard at December 31, 2024 and December 31, 2023 (see further discussion in the Direct Notes section below).
 The collection on the full Direct Note amount is expected.
-Excluding the change in Direct Note, Bank credit quality declined slightly when compared to the prior periods presented, primarily as the result of several relationships in the Capital Markets portfolio being downgraded during 2023.
-Bank credit quality may be impacted in 2024 in response to potential changes in government support for agricultural sectors, inflationary input cost pressures, rising interest rates, and unforeseen impacts from geopolitical, trade, supply chain, weather, or animal- or human-related health events.
+Bank credit quality may be impacted in the future in response to potential changes in government support for agricultural sectors, inflationary input cost pressures, rising interest rates, and unforeseen impacts from geopolitical, trade, supply chain, weather, or animal- or human-related health events.
 See the Direct Notes, Capital Markets, and Correspondent Lending sections below for further discussion of the Bank's loan portfolio and credit quality.